sindhuOsisoft/OCS-Docs/content/overview/who-uses-ocs.md

 #### More data is available

 OCS removes the challenges of complicated and overbuilt data solutions, such as data lakes and relational databases, and provides a direct option for extending the data infrastructure.
-Because of the flexibility of the REST API, data can be consumed by many software applications that data scientists use to perform their analysis.
+Because of the flexibility of the OCS REST API, data can be consumed by many software applications that data scientists use to perform their analysis.

 #### Data is prepared for efficient consumption